All posts

 Final Thoughts: Plan Now, Migrate Smoothly

 The key is to start now.
-With 21 months until retirement, you have time to audit your usage, pilot alternatives, and roll out in phases without disrupting your team.
+With over a year until retirement, you have time to audit your usage, pilot alternatives, and roll out in phases without disrupting your team.
 Don't wait until Q4 2027 when you're forced into a rushed migration.

 Choose the replacement that matches your workflows.
 If you just need email logging, Native Outlook Integration is free and sufficient.
 If you need automatic sync, Einstein Activity Capture delivers.
 If you use Screen Flows and want adoption, FlowRunner is built for that.
 And if you want a comprehensive sales engagement platform, Cirrus Insight or Revenue Grid are mature options.

 The deadline is real.
 The technology is ready.
-Start your migration planning in Q2 2026, and you'll migrate smoothly with zero disruption.
+Start your migration planning now, and you'll migrate smoothly with zero disruption.